-Let us consider the problem of calculating the number of paths in an $n \times n$ grid from the upper-left corner to the lower-right corner so that each square will be visited exactly once.
+Let us consider the problem of calculating the number of paths in an $n \times n$ grid from the upper-left corner to the lower-right corner such that the path visits each square exactly once.
 For example, in a $7 \times 7$ grid, there are 111712 such paths.
 One of the paths is as follows:

-We will concentrate on the $7 \times 7$ case, because its level of difficulty is appropriate to our needs.
-We begin with a straightforward backtracking algorithm, and then optimize it step by step using observations how the search can be pruned.
-After each optimization, we measure the running time of the algorithm and the number of recursive calls, so that we will clearly see the effect of each optimization on the efficiency of the search.
+We focus on the $7 \times 7$ case, because its level of difficulty is appropriate to our needs.
+We begin with a straightforward backtracking algorithm, and then optimize it step by step using observations of how the search can be pruned.
+After each optimization, we measure the running time of the algorithm and the number of recursive calls, so that we clearly see the effect of each optimization on the efficiency of the search.